waqaswhat/djangocms-redirect/docs/usage.rst

 * **Redirect to**: The path to which the request will be redirected: you can type any URL or select an existing django CMS page.
 * **Response code**: You can select 3 types of status_code header: 301 (permanent redirect), 302 (temporary redirect) or 410 (permanent unavailable resource).

+Each **redirect from** URL must be unique and start with a slash.
+If you leave out the leading slash when creating a redirect, it is added automatically.

+If the user requests a page without a trailing slash and there is no redirect for that URL but there is one for the URL with a trailing slash, that redirect is used.
+For backwards-compatibility, this is also true when ``APPEND_SLASH=False``.

+If ``APPEND_SLASH=True`` (the default), a trailing slash is added automatically when creating a redirect.
+That way, there is only ever a single relevant redirect, whether there is a trailing slash or not.

 ****************
 Subpath matching
 ****************